ArduPilot/MethodicConfigurator/TUNING_GUIDE_Heli.md

 Now that the optional IMU temperature calibration is done we must assemble and connect all components except the propellers.

-Read the [Multicopter hardware best-practices](#11-multicopter-hardware-best-practices) section again before assembling the vehicle.
+Read the [Helicopter hardware best-practices](#11-Helicopter-hardware-best-practices) section again before assembling the vehicle.

 If you changed the way the components are connected to the flight controller (FC), re-enter the updated information into ArduPilot Methodic Configurator [component editor window](USERMANUAL.md#vehicle-component-editor-interface).